 Locally, tournament teams will be referred to as Soo Jr. Greyhounds Girls Hockey.
-For out-of-town tournaments, teams will be registered as the Sault Ste.
-Marie Jr. Greyhounds.
+For out-of-town tournaments, teams will be registered as the Soo Jr. Greyhounds Girls Hockey.

-ARTICLE 12: VISUAL IDENTITY - TOURNAMENT TEAMS
+ARTICLE 12: VISUAL IDENTITY FOR SFHA

-- 12.1 Visual Identity (jackets/hats) for players and coaches will be consistent across all teams. - 12.2 All teams will use the Greyhound approved jersey colour scheme, Red pants and Red helmet and Red Gloves. - 12.3 Team sweaters will display one Player Sponsor Bar on the back at the bottom of the sweater (Red sweaters = Red Name Bar/White Letters; White sweaters = White Name Bar/Red Letters). - 12.4 Game jerseys may display one name bar on the back at the top of the sweater for corporate sponsor (Red game jerseys = Red Name Bar/White Letters; White game jerseys = White Name Bar/Red Letters) All teams will use the approved Jr. Greyhound Girls Hockey jacket and/or tracksuit apparel. - 12.5 Team visual ID must receive approval from the Executive prior to purchase.
-The Equipment Manager for the Association will organize visual identity, as approved by the Executive.
+- 12.1 Visual Identity (jackets/hats) for players and coaches will be consistent across all teams. - 12.2 All teams will use the Greyhound approved jersey colour scheme, Red pants and Red helmet and Red Gloves. - Team sweaters will display one Player Sponsor Bar on the back at the bottom of the sweater (Red sweaters = Red Name Bar/White Letters; White sweaters = White Name Bar/Red Letters). - Game jerseys may display one name bar on the back at the top of the sweater for corporate sponsor (Red game jerseys = Red Name Bar/White Letters; White game jerseys = White Name Bar/Red Letters) - 12.5 The Equipment Manager for the Association will organize visual identity, as approved by the Executive.